vippsas/vipps-solutions/static-qr-at-pos/README.md

 # In-store using QR

-In this solution, a user pays by scanning a QR (could be on a sticker), followed by the merchant sending a payment to that user.
+In this solution, a user pays by scanning a QR (could be on a sticker), followed by the merchant sending a payment request to that user.

 The solution is a combination of the
 [Merchant Callback QRs](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-api#merchant-callback-qr-codes) and the